 For example, the toolbox contains audio podcasts with topics like:

 “Understand that you are an individual, NOT a statistic!”

 Sounds great!
 But where’s our Heart Disease Survival Toolbox for heart patients?

 Did you know that there are many books devoted to the subject of cancer survivorship?
 Books like Everyone’s Guide to Cancer Survivorship, or Cancer Survivorship: Today and Tomorrow, or Handbook of Cancer Survivorship, or Implementing Cancer Survivorship Care Planning.

 Did you know that there are survivorship centres, like the Ottawa Regional Cancer Foundation’s Maplesoft Centre?
-It’s a lovely building which “incorporates the five Wu Xing elements of fire, earth, metal, water and wood – to help provide balance and harmony to the lives of cancer survivors.”
+It’s a lovely building which “incorporates the five Wu Xing elements of fire, earth, metal, water and wood – to help provide balance and harmony to the lives of cancer survivors and family members.”

 Did you know that there are even cancer survivor parks?
 The R.A.
 Bloch Cancer Foundation, for example, has provided millions of dollars to build 25 of these cancer survivor parks across the United States and Canada, each featuring therapeutic elements like “positive mental attitude walks” amid beautiful urban settings.